taufek/blog/_posts/2020-06-09-manage-letencrypt-certs.markdown

 Certificate renewal is a must for production grade application.
 You wouldn't want to miss renewing your applications certificate when it almost expires.
 The only thing that made me not to use this implementation is because it requires Classic ELB and I'm still evaluating if the cost is still within my budget.
-If were to setup for a profitable application, this is definitely my choice of implementation.
+If I were to setup for a profitable application, this is definitely my choice of implementation.

 [aws-alb-ingress-controller]: https://github.com/kubernetes-sigs/aws-alb-ingress-controller